-The World Trade Center site is a significant place for those who want to pay tribute to the lives lost in the events of 9/11 and gain some perspective on that fateful day.
-The 16-acre footprint in lower Manhattan includes an 8-acre memorial plaza dedicated to the victims and survivors of September 11, 2001, and the February 26, 1993, terrorist attacks there.
+The World Trade Center site is a significant place for those who want to pay tribute to the lives lost in the events of 9/11 and gain some perspective regarding that fateful day.
+The site in lower Manhattan includes an 8-acre memorial plaza dedicated to both the victims and survivors of the terrorist attacks on September 11, 2001 and February 26, 1993.

 The memorial site is open to the public with no admission charge.
 Early morning usually provides the best chance for some peace and quiet, before the full cacophony of city sounds intrude.
-The crowds typically thin out a bit in the evening, and after dark, the water cascading into the reflecting pools turns into a shimmering curtain and the victims' inscriptions appear to be carved in gold.
+The crowds typically thin out in the evening, and after dark, the water cascading into the reflecting pools turns into a shimmering curtain and the victims' inscriptions appear to be carved in gold.

 National September 11 Memorial Museum

 The historical exhibitions cover the events of 9/11 and also explore the global mood leading up to the events of that day and their ongoing significance.
 The memorial exhibition displays portrait photographs of each of the 2,977 people who lost their lives that day, with an interactive feature that lets you learn more about the individuals.
-In Foundation Hall, you can see a wall from the foundation of one of the twin towers and a 36-foot-tall steel column still covered with the missing posters places there in the days following the disaster.
-The film Rebirth at Ground Zero follows the rise of the new World Trade Center, also has a permanent home at the museum.
+In Foundation Hall you can see a wall from the foundation of one of the towers in addition to a 36-foot-tall steel column still covered with the missing posters placed there in the days following the disaster.
+Rebirth at Ground Zero, an immersive film that follows the rise of the new World Trade Center, also has a permanent home at the museum.

 9/11 Tribute Museum

-The September 11th Families' Association put together the 9/11 Tribute Museum to pair those looking to learn about 9/11 with those who lived through it.
+The September 11th Families' Association put together the 9/11 Tribute Museum to help those looking to learn about 9/11 with those who survived the event.
 The displays feature firsthand accounts from both survivors and victims' family members, as well as artifacts from the site, many on loan from the families of those lost on 9/11.
 Since the Tribute Museum opened in 2006,family members, survivors, first responders, and Manhattan residents have been sharing their personal stories on walking tours and in the museum's galleries.

-- Tribute WTC 9/11 Walking Tours - Organized by the non-profit September 11th Families' Association, these 75-minute tours are lead by people who have been directly affected by the events of 9/11 and cost $25 per adult and $10 for children 8 to 12, though the tour may not be appropriate for visitors under 10 years old.
+- Tribute WTC 9/11 Walking Tours: Organized by the nonprofit September 11th Families' Association, these 75-minute tours are lead by people who have been directly affected by the events of 9/11.
+The tour may not be appropriate for visitors under 10 years old.

 The World Trade Center site is located in lower Manhattan, bound by Vesey Street on the north, Liberty Street on the south, Church Street on the east, and the West Side Highway.
 You can access 12 subway lines and PATH trains from two convenient transportation hubs near the World Trade Center site.

 Things to Do Nearby